juanjovazpar/match-core/README.md

 # MATCH CORE

-This project implements a **centralized off-chain matching engine**, the fundamental component at the core of any trading platform or electronic exchange.
+This project implements a **centralized matching engine**, the fundamental component at the core of any trading platform or electronic exchange.
 A matching engine is responsible for receiving buy and sell orders from multiple clients, storing them in an order book, and continuously matching compatible orders to generate trades.
 In practice, this is the same mechanism that powers real-world exchanges such as Binance or Coinbase: every time a trader places a limit or market order, the matching engine determines if there is a counterpart order available and executes the transaction.
+Queuing those that aren’t matched at the moment they are placed.

 Our implementation is written in **Rust**, leveraging its safety guarantees and concurrency model to deliver **low latency, high throughput, and fault-tolerant order processing**.
-It is designed as a self-contained service that can run locally on your machine, providing developers and students with a realistic environment to study and experiment with how exchanges operate under the hood.
+It is designed as a self-contained service that can run as a microservice in any system.

 ## Key Features